-169,147,569 Shares of Common Stock 4,450,000 Warrants to Purchase Shares of Common Stock 13,075,000 Shares of Common Stock Underlying Warrants
+Velo3D, Inc. 169,147,569 Shares of Common Stock 4,450,000 Warrants to Purchase Shares of Common Stock 13,075,000 Shares of Common Stock Underlying Warrants

-This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the 'Selling Securityholders'') of (A) up to 169,147,569 shares of our common stock, par value \$0.0001 per share (our "common stock"), consisting of (i) up to 15,500,000 shares of our common stock (the "PIPE shares") issued in a private placement pursuant to subscription agreements each entered into on March 22, 2021 (the "PIPE Financing"); (ii) up to 8,625,000 shares of our common stock (the "Founder Shares") issued in connection with the consummation of the Business Combination (as defined below), in exchange for our Class B ordinary shares originally issued in a private placement to Spitfire Sponsor LLC (the "Sponsor"); (iii) up to 140,572,569 shares of our common stock issued or issuable to certain former stockholders and equity award holders of Velo3D (the "Velo3D equity holders") in connection with or as a result of the consummation of the Business Combination, consisting of (a) up to 123,058,137 shares of our common stock; (b) up to 1,902,945 shares of our common stock issuable upon the exercise of certain options; and (c) up to 15,611,487 shares of our common stock (the "Earn-Out Shares") that certain Velo3D equity holders have the contingent right to receive upon the achievement of certain vesting conditions; and (iv) up to 4,450,000 shares of our common stock issuable upon the exercise of the private placement warrants (as defined below); and (B) up to 4,450,000 warrants (the "private placement warrants") originally issued in a private placement to the Sponsor.
+This prospectus relates to the offer and sale from time to time by the selling securityholders named in this prospectus (the Selling Securityholders") of (A) up to 169,147,569 shares of our common stock, par value \$0.00001 per share (our "common stock"), consisting of (i) up to 15,500,000 shares of our common stock (the PIPE shares") issued in a private placement pursuant to subscription agreements each entered into on March 22, 2021 (the PIPE Financing"); (ii) up to 8,625,000 shares of our common stock (the "Founder Shares") issued in connection with the consummation of the Business Combination (as defined below), in exchange for our Class B ordinary shares originally issued in a private placement to Spitfire Sponsor LLC (the "Sponsor"); (iii) up to 140,572,569 shares of our common stock issued to certain former stockholders and equity award holders of Velo3D (the "Velo3D equity holders") in connection with or as a result of the consummation of the Business Combination of the Business Combination of the Business Combination of (a) up to 123,058,137 shares of our common stock (bu up to 1,902,945 shares of our common stock issuable upon the exercise of certain options; and (c) up to 15,611,487 shares of our common stock (the "Earn-Out Shares") that certain Velo3D equity holders have the contingent right to receive upon the achievement of certain vesting conditions; and (iv) up to 4,450,000 shares of our common stock issuable upon the exercise of the private placement warrants") originally issued in a private placement to the Sponsor.

-In addition, this prospectus relates to the offer and sale of: (i) up to 8,625,000 shares of our common stock that are issuable by us upon the exercise of 8,625,000 warrants (the "public warrants") originally issued in our initial public offering (the "IPO"); and (ii) up to 4,450,000 shares of our common stock that are issuable by us upon the exercise of the private placement warrants.
+In addition, this prospectus relates to the offer and sale of: (i) up to 8,625,000 shares of our common stock that are issuable by us upon the exercise of 8,625,000 warrants (the "public warrants") originally issued in our initial public offering (the 'IPO''); and (ii) up to 4,450,000 shares of our common stock that are issuable by us upon the exercise of the private placement warrants.

-On September 29, 2021 (the "Closing Date"), we consummated the transactions contemplated by that certain Business Combination Agreement, dated as of March 22, 2021 (as amended, the "Business Combination Agreement"), by and among JAWS Spitfire Acquisition Corporation ("JAWS Spitfire" and, after the consummation of the Business Combination, "New Velo3D"), Spitfire Merger Sub, Inc. ("Merger Sub") and Velo3D, Inc. ("Velo3D").
+On September 29, 2021 (the "Closing Date"), we consummated the transactions contemplated by that certain Business Combination Agreement, dated as of March 22, 2021 (as amended, the "Business Combination Agreement"), by and among JAWS Spitfire Acquisition Corporation ("JAWS Spitfire" and, after the consummation of the Business Combination Agreement"), by and among JAWS Spitfire Acquisition Corporation ("JAWS Spitfire" and, after the consummation of the Business Combination, "New Velo3D"), Spitfire Merger Sub, Inc. ("Merger Sub") and Velo3D, Inc. ("Velo3D").
 In particular, as contemplated by the Business Combination Agreement, on the Closing Date, JAWS Spitfire filed a notice of deregistration with the Cayman Islands Registrar of Companies, together with the necessary accompanying documents, and filed a certificate of incorporation and a certificate of corporate domestication with the Secretary of State of the State of Delaware, under which JAWS Spitfire was domesticated and continued as a Delaware corporation (the "Domestication").
-Further, as contemplated by the Business Combination Agreement, on the Closing Date, Merger Sub was merged with and into Velo3D, with Velo3D surviving the merger (the "Surviving Corporation") as a wholly-owned subsidiary of us (the "Merger" and, together with the Domestication and the other transactions contemplated by the Business Combination Agreement, including the PIPE Financing, the "Business Combination").
+Further, as contemplated by the Business Combination Agreement, on the Clo3D, with Velo3D surviving the merger (the "Surviving Corporation") as a wholly-owned subsidiary of us (the "Merger" and, together with the Domestication and the other transactions contemplated by the Business Combination Agreement, including the PIPE Financing, the "Business Combination").
 In connection with the consummation of the Business Combination, we changed our name to "Velo3D, Inc." and the Surviving Corporation changed its name to "Velo3D US, Inc."